Chrysomya bezziana: Public concern

 Because C. bezziana is an agent of myiasis, public concern has been raised over this fly.
 However, most human cases documented are debilitated patients not fully capable of taking care of themselves and dressing their own wounds.
-Caretakers of debilitated patients are encouraged to keep the environment the patient resides in clean.
-Keeping the area free of decaying organic matter, such as trash, decaying plants or excreta will prevent the flies from being attracted to the patient’s residence, and in turn, the patient.
+Caretakers of debilitated patients are encouraged to keep the environment where the patient resides clean.
+Keeping the area free of decaying organic matter, such as trash, decaying plants, or excreta prevents the flies from being attracted to the patient's residence, and in turn, the patient.
 Caretakers should also practice good hygiene themselves to prevent bringing a screwworm with them.
-The public can take measures to protect themselves from this fly with basic fly-proofing methods like screens.
+The public can take measures to protect themselves from this fly with basic fly-proofing methods, such as screens.

-Wounds should be cleaned and dressed properly to prevent infestation of the fly, as C. bezziana is attracted to wound fluids and blood to lay her eggs in.
-If a person suspects that their animal or livestock has been a victim of fly-strike, they should bring the case to the attention of their veterinarian for analysis.
+Wounds should be cleaned and dressed properly to prevent infestation of the fly, as C. bezziana is attracted to wound fluids and blood to lay her eggs.
+If people suspect that their animals or livestock have been a victim of fly strike, they should bring the case to the attention of their veterinarian for analysis.

 Management and control

-Management of Chrysomya bezziana can be conducted using several different methods, depending upon the adult or larvae form.
+Management of C. bezziana can be conducted using several different methods, depending upon the adult or larvae form.

 To remove and manage the infestation of larvae in the host, the larvae may be removed with forceps.
 This removal process should take place daily or as often as needed until the infestation is clear.
 These larvae can also be killed by applying proper insecticides to the infected areas and making sure the wounds are properly dressed.
-Organophosphorus insecticides like coumaphos, dichlofenthion, and fenchlorphos can be applied to wounds with fly larvae.
-These cause the larvae to leave the wound and fall to the ground, and the larvae will die without a host to feed on.
+Organophosphorus insecticides, such as coumaphos, dichlofenthion, and fenchlorphos, can be applied to wounds with fly larvae.
+These cause the larvae to leave the wound and fall to the ground, and the larvae die from being without a host or from the chemical.
 Castration wounds in cattle that have insect growth regulators, such as dicyclanil, have high success rates of preventing the establishment of C. bezziana.

-When trying to manage areas that have adult Chrysomya bezziana, one of the first tasks is to improve sanitation of the area.
+When trying to manage areas that have adults of C. bezziana, one of the first tasks is to improve sanitation of the area.
 Many types of decaying matter serve as a food source and should be cleared out of the area.
 Adult flies can also be controlled by the use of insecticides.
-A few of the insecticides that are available for use in the management of adult C. bezziana include: ectopor, diazinon, nagasunt and coumaphos.
-When trying to prevent infestation of livestock and other animals, proper spraying and dipping with these insecticides can help in management control.
+A few of the insecticides that are available for use in the management of adult C. bezziana include ectopor, diazinon, nagasunt, and coumaphos.
+When trying to prevent infestation of livestock and other animals, proper spraying and dipping with these insecticides can help in their control.